 - 1. That on or about (date), in the county of (County) the defendant, (defendant's name), engaged in reckless driving of a motor vehicle; and - 2.
-That the defendant did so while he/she had .18 of one per centum or more by weight of alcohol in his/her blood as shown by chemical analysis of his or her blood, breath, urine or saliva; and - 3.
-That as a result of such intoxication, the defendant operated such motor vehicle in a manner that caused serious physical injury to (specify).
+That the defendant did so while he/she had .18 of one per centum or more by weight of alcohol in his/her blood as shown by chemical analysis of his/her blood, breath, urine or saliva; and - 3.
+That as a result of such intoxication or impairment, the defendant operated such motor vehicle in a manner that caused the death of (specify).